modesttree/Projeny/README.md

 ## <a id="package-yaml"></a>Package.ini reference

-In most cases your package.ini will simply list the other packages that this package depends on.
+In most cases your ProjenyPackage.yaml will simply list the other packages that this package depends on.
 It will look like this:

 [Config]
     Dependencies: